 while the later boats raced in bright sunshine.
 Earlier batches of boats had started from around 10 am, and later batches set off after 2 pm.

 The event is an annual rowing time trial, with a staggered start, held in mid-April and organised by Abingdon Rowing Club.
-Crews from clubs across the region race against the clock over a 2km upstream course, starting near the Culham Cut and finishing at Wilsham Road.
+Crews from across the region (348 competitors from the 20 different clubs) raced against the clock over a 2km upstream course, starting near the Culham Cut and finishing at Wilsham Road.
 Abingdon Rowing Club members are too busy organising the event to row.

 Boating and landing stages were shared between Abingdon Rowing Club, Army Rowing Club, and Abingdon Sailing Club, all neighbours on Wilsham Road.
 This was also where most spectators gathered, with a marquee serving burgers and drinks.
 Crews made their way downstream to the start, then raced back upstream to the finish, gathering near St Helen’s Wharf until the last crews had come in.